polynetwork/poly-bridge/README.md

 ### POST tokenmap

-This API returns the mapping relations of one token between chains.
+This API returns the mapping relations of assigned token between chains.

 Request
 ```